Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 	_Configuring a Drupal account_

-1. Click the **Visit your Web site** link to verify that the Drupal home page loads.
+1. Click the **Visit your new site** link to verify that the Drupal home page loads.

 	![Drupal CMS home page](Images/drupal-cms-home-page.png?raw=true)